Submissions

 Author Guidelines

-• references in the IEEE style
+• The references must follow the IEEE style.

 Paper proposals may be submitted only through our online system.
 There are no deadlines or calls for papers - proposals may be submitted continuously.